sjandrew99/eqxn/README.md

 # eqxn
 Equation writing and rendering, and maybe even some CAS

+tex ref: A Gentle Introduction to TEX, by Michael Doob (google it)

 you need tex and dvipng for the tex stuff just install dvipng from apt (sudo apt-get install dvipng)